lsb53/finalproject/README.md

 </p>

 When the number of nucleotides per taxa is increased from 1,200 to 100,000bp, posterior inference is able to more accurate recover the nucleotide substitution rate for simulations using a rate of 1.0E-6 subs/site/year.
-However, the estimates in the 1000ybp root height scenario are less precise, with four of five estimates having long-tailed posterior distributions tending toward zero.
+However, the estimates in the 1000ybp root height scenario are less precise, with four of five estimates having long-tailed posterior distributions tending toward zero (Fig. 2).

 <p>